-Since really no other magazine on the planet can boast such a rich history, we have to take a minute to brag about some of our accomplishments.
-For instance, did you know that the standard height for kitchen sinks and counters, a comfortable 36-inches, was established by the experts in the Good Housekeeping Experiment Station (the original name of the GH Institute)?
-Or that GH reported tobacco and smoking were harmful and might be linked to cancer 36 years (!) prior to the Surgeon General?
-And you'll want to repeat this one at a cocktail party: The GH Nutrition Lab once revealed that a popular snack puff had 8.5 g of fat per serving instead of the 2.5 g claimed on the label.
-(Yep, the brand had to reformulate and update its label.)
+Since there’s really no other magazine on the planet that can boast such a rich history, we have to take a minute to brag about some of our accomplishments.
+For instance, did you know that the standard height for kitchen sinks and counters, a comfortable 36 inches, was established by the experts in the Good Housekeeping Experiment Station (the original name of the GH Institute)?
+Or that GH reported that tobacco and smoking were harmful and might be linked to cancer 36 years (!) before the Surgeon General said so?
+And you’ll want to repeat this one at a cocktail party: The GH Nutrition Lab once revealed that a popular snack puff had 8.5 g of fat per serving instead of the 2.5 g claimed on the label.
+(Yep, the brand had to reformulate the product and update its label.)

-Scroll on down to get to know the incredible writers, editors, scientists, engineers, analysts and experts who put the good in Good Housekeeping, and learn more about our editorial policies.
+Scroll on down to get to know the incredible writers, editors, scientists, engineers, analysts and experts who put the good in Good Housekeeping and to learn more about our editorial policies.

 Why Trust Us?

 To make sure we get it right, Good Housekeeping works closely with qualified experts and follows thorough editing and fact-checking protocol prior to publishing.
-Published content is periodically fact-checked and reviewed to ensure the information provided is accurate, fair, and up to date.
+Published content is periodically fact-checked and reviewed to ensure that the information provided is accurate, fair and up to date.

-The Good Housekeeping offices and Good Housekeeping Institute are located at 300 W. 57th Street in New York City.
-You can email us at firstname.lastname@example.org.
-If you're interested in subscribing, signing up for our newsletter, or have a question about your subscription, visit our Contact Us page to get in touch and learn more.
+The Good Housekeeping offices and the Good Housekeeping Institute are located at 300 West 57th Street in New York City.
+You can email us at email@example.com.
+If you're interested in subscribing or signing up for our newsletter or you have a question about your subscription, visit our Contact Us page to get in touch and learn more.

 Editor in Chief & Editorial Director, Hearst Lifestyle Group